mkonikov/DynamicBase/README.md

 ## Demo
 A sample database is included.
-To run simply clone this repo and open with pry or IRB with the `load 'nyc.rb'` command.
+To run simply clone this repo and open with pry or IRB with the `load 'demo/nyc.rb'` command.